 This is the exchange rate at which you will be sold foreign currencies.
-For example, if you are planning a trip to the US you would exchange your pounds sterling for US dollars at the sell rate.
+For example, if you're planning a trip to the US, you would exchange your pounds sterling for US dollars at the sell rate.

 If you return home with unspent foreign cash, you can sell it back to foreign currency providers in the UK.
-For example, if you had just returned from Japan, you could exchange your yen back into pounds sterling at the buy rate at any of our HSBC branches if you have an HSBC account.
+For example, if you had just returned from Japan and have an HSBC account, you could exchange your yen back into pounds sterling at the buy rate at any of our HSBC branches.

 Where should you get your travel money from?

 - bureaux de change

 - currency websites